 The theory behind non-surgical spinal decompression is that significant distractive forces, when applied to the lumbar spine can create a negative pressure in the center of the intervertebral disc, thereby creating a suctioning effect or vacuum phenomenon in order to retract or reduce the size of the herniated or bulging disc's gelatinous internal nucleus pulposus, thus diminishing or eliminating nerve compression, while at the same time creating an osmotic gradient which helps bring nutrients and water into the disc.
 Since intervertebral discs have poor circulation, they depend upon receiving their nutrition through diffusion across the end plates of the vertebrae above and below.
 Non-surgical spinal decompression was originally studied, developed and perfected by Dr. Allan Dyer, PhD, MD in 1985 and the first non-surgical spinal decompression table, the Vax-D was introduced by him in 1991.

-Spinal decompression can be achieved non-surgically with Vax-D G2 tables and is used to treat conditions that result in chronic back and neck pain such as disc bulge, disc herniation, prolapsed disc, sciatica, stenosis, degenerative disc disease, facet disease, spondylolisthesis and other diagnosis of the spine.
+Spinal decompression can be achieved non-surgically with computer controlled decompression tables and is used to treat conditions that result in chronic back and neck pain such as disc bulge, disc herniation, prolapsed disc, sciatica, stenosis, degenerative disc disease, facet disease, spondylolisthesis and other diagnosis of the spine.
 The success of the Vax-D table has been studied and published time and again with most studies demonstrating about an +-80% success rate.
 Read Studies

-But spinal decompression traction with Vax-D is only 1/2 of the solution.
+But spinal decompression traction is only 1/3 of the solution.
 The good news is that spinal decompression treats the mechanical problem (bulge or herniation) nicely.
 The bad news that spinal decompression does NOT treat the inflammation molecule tumor necrosis factor-alpha (TNF) that we talked about earlier.

 For years in Europe, Laser and light technology has been researched, studied and tested and used in hundreds of hospitals, clinics and research facilities.
 Here in the United States many medical schools including Harvard have reproduced these findings.
 Even NASA studied light therapy here in Huntsville and published a paper on its significant pain relieving findings.
 University medical center hospitals, and doctors all over the country are embracing laser and light therapy in treating pain and inflammation.
 The laser treats the pain and inflammation specifically the TNFa molecule but it does not treat the mechanical compression of the spine.

 Enter the LADR Protocol.
 The LADR Protocol, "Laser Assisted Decompression Rehabilitation," treats both the mechanical compression "pressure" on the neural element (spinal cord or nerve root) and the inflammation molecule TNFa, the primary cause of pain not caused by mechanical compression.
-Then we use Rehabilitation to stabilize and strengthen the spine and legs.
-The non-surgical decompression is done with the renowned Vax-D Table while the pain and inflammation molecule TNFa is treated with the Cutting Edge MLS Robotic Laser.
-The marriage or combination of the two completes both halves of the whole treatment.
-If you have had decompression traction in the past or laser for low back pain then you have had 1/2 the necessary treatment.
+Then we use Custom Physical Rehabilitation to stabilize and strengthen the spine and legs.
+The non-surgical decompression is done with computer controlled decompression table while the pain and inflammation molecule TNFa is treated with the Cutting Edge MLS Robotic Laser.
+The marriage or combination of the two along with custom physical rehabilitation completes the whole treatment.
+If you have had decompression traction in the past or laser for low back pain then you have had 1/3 the necessary treatment.
 Just like adding yellow and green to make blue the addition of Laser and Decompression Traction makes something new and wonderful.